Envoy (automobile): Envoy FB

 Envoy versions of the Vauxhall Victor FB were available through Chevrolet-Oldsmobile dealers from 1962 to 1964.
 Externally the Envoy FB resembled the European market Vauxhall VX4/90, but used Victor mechanicals and interior.
 The Envoy FB range again comprised Standard, Special & Custom Sedans and a Sherwood Station Wagon.
 The Envoy received an uprated 1594cc engine for the 1964 model year.

 Envoy FC

 The sedan version of the Vauxhall Victor FC was marketed as the Envoy Special and the estate version as the Sherwood Wagon.
-Again the Envoy utilized the exterior trim of the VX4/90.
+Again the Envoy used the exterior trim of the VX4/90.

 Envoy FD

 The Vauxhall Victor FD was sold under the Envoy name from 1968 to 1970.
 It was offered in 4-door Sedan and Estate Wagon variants with a choice of 1599cc and 1995cc 4 cylinder engines.
 Again the Envoy shared its grille with the Vauxhall VX4/90 model although its use for the Canadian Envoy FD model predated the release of the FD series VX4/90.